 - Buffer blocks at the beginning and end of each day.
 These are the time for doing the unplanned and “low-value” activities that pop up through the day that need to get done.
 Things like responding to email, voicemail, and non-critical check-ins with your team.

-- Break-out blocks for keeping yourself inspired, creative, and in the productive mindset.
+- Break-out blocks for keeping yourself inspired, creative, and in a productive mindset.
 This was a really interesting suggestion that I found surprising.
-Moran suggests taking time out of your week to do things that are not specifically work-related just to keep yourself clear headed for the rest of the week.
+Moran suggests taking time out of your week to do things that are not specifically work-related just to keep yourself clear-headed for the rest of the week.

 He also suggests breaking your goals down into specific “tactics” that are the most likely to help you reach your goal.
 Things, like keeping your daily calorie intake to 1200, drinking 8 glasses of water, and exercising at least 3 times a week, would be tactics that you’d use if you wanted to lose weight.